 Examples of our work include:

-- Charles Irvine and Michael McEvilly represented a ranching family and the Greater Edwards Aquifer Alliance in contesting a wastewater permit over the Edwards Aquifer.
+- Charles Irvine represented a ranching family and the Greater Edwards Aquifer Alliance in contesting a wastewater permit over the Edwards Aquifer.
 After litigation before the TCEQ and state district court, the clients obtained a favorable settlement.

 - Irvine & Conner represented an environmental organization challenging a river authority’s application for a new water use permit.
 The challenge was voluntarily dismissed as part of a global settlement strategy aimed at providing additional inflows into the bay system.